 Both Ace and Ursula ask some good questions.
 To respond to them, we are going to look at two things.
 First, in this article and the related podcast, we’ll put robo-advisors into context and talk about some factors one should consider before using one.
 Second, in a follow-up post, we’ll compare some of the more popular robo-advisors and identify the pros and cons of each.

 5 Things Investors Do (and that Robo Advisors can do for us)

 The typical investor does (or should do) five basic tasks:

-4. Rebalance (including dividend reinvestment): As the value of our investments change, we need to periodically rebalance our investments.
-Rebalancing insures that our investments stay in line with our asset allocation plan.
+4. Rebalance (including dividend reinvestment): As the values of our investments change, we need to periodically rebalance our investments.
+Rebalancing ensures that our investments stay in line with our asset allocation plan.
 We covered rebalancing in Podcast 51 and Podcast 52.